jesgadiaz/GreedyBurning/README.md

 ['karate.mtx', 34, 78, 3, 4]

-The output reports the total time consumed (Networkx's breadth-first search and Gurobi) and the optimal solution with vertices labeled from 0 to n-1.
+The output reports the total time consumed (Networkx's breadth-first search and Gurobi) and the optimal solution with vertices labeled from 1 to n.

 ![karate_output](https://github.com/jesgadiaz/GreedyBurning/blob/main/imgs/karate_gurobi.png?raw=true)